NahimNasser/django-unchained/README.md

 Django Unchained: An Introduction to Python and Django
 ======================================
+By:

+Shah Warraich (Software Engineer - MarketIQ)

-By: Shah Warraich and Nahim Nasser
+Nahim Nasser (Software Engineer - BNOTIONS)

+#News and Announcements

+The course has ended --- A reboot of the series will be starting in the coming weeks.
+Stay tuned for updates

 #Course Outline

+* Location: BNOTIONS ( www.bnotions.com ) / The YMC ( www.theymc.com )
 * Date:   Thursdays
 * Time:   6:30pm - 8pm (1.5HR)
 * Cost:   Free